F3real/F3real.github.io/content/IAThooking.md

 Authors: F3real
 Summary: How to do simple IAT hook

-There are few different userland API hooking techniques in Windows, but in this post we will take a look at IAT (Import Address Table) hooking.
+There are few different userland API hooking techniques in Windows, but in this post, we will take a look at IAT (Import Address Table) hooking.

 IAT is a lookup table of function pointers for functions imported from modules (executables or dlls).
-At compile time addresses of these function are unknown so dynamic linker/loader has to fill IAT with real function addresses at runtime.
+At compile time addresses of these functions are unknown so dynamic linker/loader has to fill IAT with real function addresses at runtime.

 IAT hooking relies on replacing real function address in IAT table with address we control.
 IAT doesn't work with functions obtained from dlls by `LoadLibrary`/`GetProcAddress` directly (but we can overwrite `GetProcAddress` to give different result).